 How Long Does Blue Cheese Last

 Once again, let’s start with wedges of blue cheese.
 Generally, soft-ripened cheeses last around 1 to 2 months.
-So if you’ve bought it fresh from the wheel and follow proper storage practices, you can assume it should be great for at least such a period.
+If you’ve bought it fresh from the wheel and follow proper storage practices, you can assume it should be great for at least such period.

 A wrapped wedge you buy in your local grocery usually comes with a sell-by date, which is a pretty good starting point.
 Of course, the cheese should still be pretty good for a week or maybe two after that date, but don’t expect miracles.
 Also, opening the package and cutting off some doesn’t change much in terms of how long it keeps.